ThijsCarriere/Master-Thesis/3. Scripts/README.md

 # Scripts

-In the folders, the scripts can be found that are needed to obtain the results presented in the thesis.
+In the folders, all scripts can be found that are needed to obtain the results presented in the thesis.

 ### 3.1 TIMSS Preprocessing